 Did you know that ticks are most active at the beginning of fall?
-Those who study and treat lyme disease say that most tick bites, perhaps as high as 90%, occur in one’s own yard.
-Reducing thectick population on the property surrounding your home is your best defense against tick-borne illnesses for you, your family and your pets.
+Those who study and treat lyme disease say that tick bites often occur in one’s own yard.
+Reducing the tick population on the property surrounding your home is your best defense against tick-borne illnesses for you, your family and your pets.

-Pruning - Ticks are extremely susceptible to dehydration.
-We can help to reduce humidity on your property by pruning your trees and shrubs, resulting in improved light and air circulation within the canopy of the tree.
+Pruning - Ticks live in the damp and humid areas of your yard, such as stone walls, overgrown gardens as well as wood and brush piles.
+We can help to reduce humidity on your property by pruning your shrubs, resulting in improved light and air circulation.

 Fencing - Construct physical barriers to deter deer from entering your property.
 Deer repellant sprays may also be applied onto the plantings around your home to keep deer away.
 Consult with your certified arborist regarding this service.

-Although the prospect of contracting Lyme disease or other tick-borne illnesses is a concern to us all, there is no need to avoid the woods or outdoors.
-You can still enjoy a healthy outdoor lifestyle as long as you know how to properly take preventative measures against these diseases.
+There is no need to avoid the woods or your outdoor space.
+You can still enjoy a healthy outdoor lifestyle as long as you know how to properly take preventative measures against these pesky pests.